mayankamencherla/banking-app/README.md

 $ sudo docker-compose build
 $ sudo docker-compose up
 ```
-> Note: If the sudo docker-compose up command fails the first time you use it, please exit and retry, it should work the second time around.
+> Note: The sudo docker-compose up command would likely fail to set up MySQL the first time after running the build command.
+Please exit, and run the command again when this happens.

 ## Run tests
 1. To run tests the following command would work: